HelenaAgustsson/HelenaAgustsson/README.md

 - 👋 Hi, I’m @HelenaAgustsson
-- 👀 I’m interested in anything front end web development
+- :bust_in_silhouette: I’m a front end web developer
 - 🌱 I’m currently learning next and sanity
-- 💞️ I’m looking to collaborate on ...
+- :school_satchel: I'm topping up my skills by studying at [NTNU](https://www.ntnu.edu/)
-- 📫 How to reach me ...
+- 📫 Reach me at agustssonhelena@gmail.com

 <!---
 HelenaAgustsson/HelenaAgustsson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.